ChaseMilligan/Wikiyickistan/content/Regions/Doobius House.md

 # History

 During it's hay day the town had a bustling economy relative to the time.
-Many adventurers would pass through the village streets, and although it is nothing like the city of today, the village had plenty of options for commerce.
+Many adventurers would pass through the village streets, and although it is nothing like the city of today, the village had plenty of options for commerce for the time.